How to Rename a File using PowerShell?

 cmdlet to specify the new names for the files.

-Let’s recursively replace the “Space” character with “-” in all files from a Folder and its sub-folders.
+Let’s recursively replace the “Space” character with “-” in all txt files from a Folder and its sub-folders.

 Get-ChildItem -Path "C:\Temp" -Recurse -Include "*.txt" | Rename-Item -NewName { $_.Name -replace " ","-" }

-Rename all files in a Folder with an increasing number
+Rename all files in a Folder with an increasing number:

-Get-ChildItem -Path "C:\Temp" -Recurse -Include "*.txt" | ForEach-Object -Begin { $Counter = 1 } -Process { Rename-Item $_ -NewName "Log_$Counter.log" ; $Counter++ }
+Get-ChildItem -Path "C:\Temp\Logs" -Recurse -Include "*.txt" | ForEach-Object -Begin { $Counter = 1 } -Process { Rename-Item $_ -NewName "Log_$Counter.log" ; $Counter++ }

-Rename all files by adding the time stamp in file names:
+Rename all files by adding the time stamp in file names

 #Get the Timestamp